gsa-oes/office-of-evaluation-sciences/_projects/1501-increasing-debt-repayment.md

 ## What was the program change?

-OES modified the DMS collection letter using social science insights, such as simplification, personalization, social comparison, and emphasizing the total debt owed, to increase the rate of debt recovery.
+OES modified the DMS collection letter using insights such as simplification, personalization, social comparison, and emphasizing the total debt owed, to increase the rate of debt recovery.

 ## How did the evaluation work?